BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 # Branch Metrics Cordova/Ionic/Phonegap SDK Reference

 This is a repository of our open source Cordova | Phonegap | Ionic SDK, and the information presented here serves as a reference manual for the SDK.
-This SDK is a See the table of contents below for a complete list of the content featured in this document.

 ## IMPORTANT: Upgrading to V 2.0